martinmoene/clue/README.md

 **LOG_SEV_DEBUG**
 **LOG_SEV_MAX**
 See also section _Logging level_ below.

 ### Loggging level
 -D<b>LOG_LEVEL</b>=LOG_SEV_DEBUG
 Define which logging statements will be included in the code via `LOG_LEVEL` before inclusion of `clue.hpp`.
+If you do not define `LOG_LEVEL`, all logging statements are included.

 ### Module name
 -D<b>LOG_MODULE_NAME</b>=*name*